Odor Removal: Stop Stink With the Science of Smell

 Unlike your sense of taste or touch, your sense of smell reacts to a stimulus almost immediately.
 Other sense stimuli must travel to your brain through neurons and your spinal cord, but your ability to smell is linked directly to your brain.
 Because of this close proximity, your sense of smell is also closely connected to your memories, emotions, and mood.

-A growing body of scientific research shows that smells can evoke emotions, make you recall memories, and even affect your behavior.
+A growing body of scientific research shows that smells can evoke emotions4, make you recall memories5, and even affect your behavior6.
 In other words, smell can do far more than just make people wrinkle their nose at a disagreeable odor — it can manipulate experiences and influence human behaviors.

 While a strange scent can drive customers away, a nice smell can create a positive experience for customers and incentivize them to support your business.
 Further, because scent is related to memory, you can use scent to help them remember how enjoyable and clean your business is.
 Creating a strong first impression that your business is clean and safe won’t just satisfy your customers during their first encounter with your organization; it may even help them remember how enjoyable their experience was and encourage them to return in the future.